ethstorage/ethstorage-sdk/src/spec.md

 ## 1. Introduction

-This document aims to standardize the interaction between applications and the EthStorage network to achieve reliable and efficient data management functionality.
+This SDK aims to standardize the interaction between applications and the EthStorage network to achieve reliable and efficient data management functionality.

-This document includes two main classes: `EthStorage` and `FlatDirectory`.
+This SDK includes two main classes: `EthStorage` and `FlatDirectory`.
 The `EthStorage` class provides asynchronous read and write operations for key-value pairs of a specified size.
 The `FlatDirectory` class is a higher-level data management tool that provides methods for uploading and downloading data of arbitrary size.

-<p id="Terminology"></p>

-## 2. Terminology

-- **SDK**: Software Development Kit, a library that provides data upload and storage functionality.
-- **Method**: Callable functions provided by the SDK.
-- **Callback Function**: Provided by the user, passed as a parameter to methods, used to handle asynchronous operation results.

 <p id="Class_Overview"></p>

-## 3. Class Overview
+## 2. Class Overview

 ### EthStorage Class